mmibbetson/tinysteps/README.md

 # TinySteps

+#### Video Demo: _url tbd_

+#### Description:

-TinySteps is an API for generating chord progressions.
+TinySteps is an API for generating chord progressions based on western functional harmony.
 It can be used for songwriting, practice, or just to quickly cook up something to jam over.
 TinySteps is built using TypeScript, Node, Express, and SQLite3.